Jump to

 And the electron, positron, left-handed 'neutral' particle, right-handed 'neutral' particle, are constructed as torus shaped particles

-In the Simple Universe model, the proton is a positron sandwiched between two of the 'neutral' particles
+The proton is a positron sandwiched between a pair of the left and right 'neutral' particles

 And the neutron is a proton with an electron embedded into the side of the proton